MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-office365.md

 Exchange Online might already be enabled to use the Azure Rights Management service.
 To check, run the Exchange Online [Get-IRMConfiguration](https://technet.microsoft.com/library/dd776120(v=exchg.160\).aspx) command.
 From the output, locate the **AzureRMSLicensingEnabled** value:

-- If AzureRMSLicensingEnabled is set to **True**, Exchange Online is already configured.
+- If AzureRMSLicensingEnabled is set to **True**, Exchange Online is already enabled for the Azure Rights Management service.

 - If AzureRMSLicensingEnabled is set **False**, run the commands in [Set up new Office 365 Message Encryption capabilities built on top of Azure Information Protection](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e).

-If you have previously configured Exchange Online for IRM by importing your trusted publishing domain (TPD) from the Azure Rights Management Service, use the same set of instructions to enable the new capabilities in Exchange Online.

-When Exchange Online is configured to use the Azure Rights Management service, you can configure features that apply information protection automatically, such as [transport rules](https://technet.microsoft.com/library/dd302432.aspx), [data loss prevention (DLP) policies](https://technet.microsoft.com/library/jj150527%28v=exchg.150%29.aspx), and [protected voice mail](https://technet.microsoft.com/library/dn198211%28v=exchg.150%29.aspx) (Unified Messaging).
+When Exchange Online is enabled to use the Azure Rights Management service, you can configure features that apply information protection automatically, such as [transport rules](https://technet.microsoft.com/library/dd302432.aspx), [data loss prevention (DLP) policies](https://technet.microsoft.com/library/jj150527%28v=exchg.150%29.aspx), and [protected voice mail](https://technet.microsoft.com/library/dn198211%28v=exchg.150%29.aspx) (Unified Messaging).

 ## SharePoint Online and OneDrive for Business: IRM Configuration